 The Kokedama can be hung up or placed on a saucer.

-To water your kokedama you can dunk it into a bowl or sink full of water for a couple about a minute or until the soil is moistened through, every 2-3 weeks or so.
+To water your kokedama moss ball you can dunk it into a bowl or sink full of water until the soil is moistened through, every 2-3 weeks or so.

 You can then leave it to dry on a saucer and hang it back up when it stops dripping.